nvaws/saa-c03/SAA-Lab01.md

 Go to the Load Balancing section of EC2 dashboard and click on Target Group

 - Create Target Group
+- Choose a target type: Instances
 - Target group name: MyTG
+- Protocol: HTTP and POrt: 80
 - VPC: Lab-vpc
 - Leave rest defaults and click Next.
 - Leave everything on this page unchanged and click Create target group.